Jose-Gael-Cruz-Lopez/Boston-Hacks/README.md

-# PixelPal - 8-bit Arcade AI Media Remixer
+# PixelPal: Interactive AI Media Workflow

 Legacy photo editing tools like Adobe Photoshop, GIMP, and Adobe Lightroom have become industry standards—but they're also cluttered, technical, and highly unintuitive for everyday users.
 PixelPal reimagines photo editing by combining the power of AI with a fun, accessible arcade interface that anyone can use.